Skip to Content

 If you colocate requirements files with components, you’ll need to push them explicitly by path.

-dotreq test
+dotreq validate

 Validate requirements files against the schema.
 This checks file structure and format—it does not run your test suite.

-dotreq test dotreq test --file .requirements/auth.requirements.md
+dotreq validate dotreq validate --file .requirements/auth.requirements.md

 Options: